 Not ever.
 We have had students join us from all over the world without setting foot on the NAU campus.

-I’m not big on tests.
+I’m not a big fan of tests.
 Do I have to take the GRE to get into the program?

 What’s the difference between the certificate program and the master’s degree?